 But that's also not the point, if Redmine would use ultraviolet, the vast majority of all languages would be supported.

 So is that not something that Redmine should be wanting to do?

-RE: ultraviolet? - Added by Scott Neal almost 7 years ago
+RE: ultraviolet? - Added by Scott Neal over 7 years ago

 The good news is there's this: